jvalereo/jvalereo/README.md

 ### General information:
 <p> :desktop_computer: ’I’m currently working as a Computer Technician </p>
 <p> :man_student:	Education: Computer Technician </p>
-* :books:	currently I’m currently learning Python
+<p> :books:	currently I’m currently learning Python </p>
-- :globe_with_meridians: ’I’m looking to collaborate with the world of technology
+<p> :globe_with_meridians: ’I’m looking to collaborate with the world of technology </p>
-- 💬 Ask me about: Technology, books and knowledge in general
+<p> 💬 Ask me about: Technology, books and knowledge in general </p>
-- ⚡ Fun fact: I love to know new technologies, learn how it works, technological places and global news
+<p> ⚡ Fun fact: I love to know new technologies, learn how it works, technological places and global news </p>

 ### :mailbox:	Contact me: